-For those young people who have faced the loss of their family on top of their experience of neglect and abuse, their need for love and understanding is absolutely paramount if we are going to help them to overcome their challenges in life.
+For young people who have faced the loss of their family on top of their experience of neglect or abuse, their need for love and understanding is absolutely paramount if we are going to help them to overcome the challenges they have already experienced in life.

 So many scientists from neuroscience, biochemistry, psychotherapy and psychiatry appear to agree.
 As a baby, the more we feel loved, safe and stimulated, the better our life chances are as an adult, because these feelings stimulate our brain to develop its social and emotional abilities.
 The happier the experiences we have as a baby and toddler the better the chances are of having happy relationships later in life.
 The first relationships we have therefore become the predictor for future relationships.
 When we feel loved, supported and cared for in our first relationship as a baby, we can start to expect that from others.
 It’s the beginning of our learning to trust in others.

 So, what about those babies who don’t experience love in their early years, the babies who are left devoid of affection and stimulation.
-For those of us old enough like me to remember the horrific pictures of babies lined up in cots left unattended in Romanian orphanages, research following these children has taught us lots about the effect of love and attention on babies.
-The magnitude of the number of babies requiring attention left staff unable to provide what they needed and babies soon learned that if they cried, no one came to help them, so they fell silent.
+Research undertaken on children who were once babies in Romanian orphanages taught us a lot about the effect of love and attention on babies.
+These babies were sadly left unattended for long periods of time while in the orphanages because of the magnitude of the numbers of babies needing care and the inanbility of staff to manage the need.
+The babies were lined up in cots having very little intervention.
+The babies soon learned that if they cried, no one came to help them, and so they fell silent.

 One study by (Chugani 2001) followed a group of adopted children in the UK who had previously lived as babies, in the orphanages in Romania.
 One year post their adoption, a significant number of the adoptive parents had identified an absence of crying and a lack of expression of pain and fear in their toddlers.
 As the children were studied, over time, progress was identified in the children as a result of the loving care being bestowed upon them by their adoptive parents.
 However ongoing struggles with some children’s behaviour was also highlighted, in particular with peer to peer relationships and the children being unable to remain focused on a task.